ZhuangshengLi/Pixel-ASCII_Animation_Web/README.md

 <img src="https://github.com/ZhuangshengLi/Pixel-ASCII_Animation_Web/blob/ae4109f6ad0cda111423a315b9dacf1493c8525c/code/example/00004.png" width=600px>

-# Character Video Converter
+# Pixel-ASCII_Animation

-** Character Video Converter** is an innovative website, it allows users to upload video and convert it to character video format.
+** Pixel-ASCII_Animation** is an innovative website, it allows users to upload video and convert it to character video format.
 The project uses advanced image processing technology, each video frame is analyzed and mapped to a specific A pattern composed of characters, created a unique character version of the video.